Deduktiva/magnolia-python/Python/Doc/library/cmath.rst

 .. function:: exp(x)

-   Return the exponential value ``e**x``.
+   Return *e* raised to the power *x*, where *e* is the base of natural logarithms.

 .. function:: log(x[, base])

    Returns the logarithm of *x* to the given *base*.
 If the *base* is not specified, returns the natural logarithm of *x*.
-There is one branch cut, from 0 along the negative real axis to -∞, continuous from above.
+There is one branch cut, from 0 along the negative real axis to -∞.

-   .. versionchanged:: 2.4
-      *base* argument added.

 .. function:: log10(x)